olivtopa/paymybuddy/README.md

 the maven command below register, when starting Spring Boot, the username and password for connecting to the database, in the environment variable of my workstation :

-mvn spring-boot:run -Dspring-boot.run.arguments = "--spring.datasource.username = Oliv --spring.datasource.password = test"
+mvn spring-boot:run -Dspring-boot.run.arguments = "--spring.datasource.username = user --spring.datasource.password = password"

 ## code-layout